jspsych/experiment-demos/README.md

 3. Make a pull request.
 Other contributors may reach out to you about adaptating or optimizing the experiment.

 ## How Can I Test an Experiment?
+Simply clone the repository or download the files to your local machine.
+Each experiment (or in some cases: set of sub-experiments) lives within in its own self-contained folder.
+Opening the index.html folder in your browser will launch the experiment.

 ## How Can I Collect Data Using an Experiment?
 ### Cognition.run